davidsteimle/systemDashboard/README.md

 # Files

+## Utility Files

+These are worker files to do some of the work along the way.
+They perform general tasks which might be useful outside of this project.

-## Get-LsbRelease.ps1
+### Get-LsbRelease.ps1

-This ia powershell script that takes the output from ``lsb_release -a`` and converts it to a powershell object. ([link](https://github.com/davidsteimle/systemDashboard/blob/master/Get-LsbRelease.ps1))
+This ia powershell script that takes the output from ``lsb_release -a`` and converts it to a powershell object. ([link](https://github.com/davidsteimle/systemDashboard/blob/master/Get-LsbRelease.ps1)).
+Bash, like CMD, returns strings only.
+Converting this output to an object makes it more useful.
+This process inspired by [Ryan Leap's PSSaturday Talk](https://github.com/ryan-leap/PsSaturday)

 Sample output from Linux :